GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ## Content Security Policy (CSP) {: #csp}

+[Cross-Site Scripting
-[Cross-Site Scripting (XSS)](#xss) is an attack where a vulnerability on a website allows a malicious script to be injected and executed.
+(XSS)](https://www.google.com/about/appsecurity/learning/xss/) is an attack where a vulnerability on a website allows a malicious script to be injected and executed.

-`Content-Security-Policy` provides an added layer to mitigate XSS attacks by restricting resources that can be loaded to the page.
+`Content-Security-Policy` provides an added layer to mitigate XSS attacks by restricting which scripts can be executed by the page.

-We recommend that you use strict CSP and there are two approaches:
+We recommend that you enable strict CSP using one of the following approaches:

 * If you render your HTML pages on the server, use **a nonce-based strict CSP**.
 * If your HTML has to be served statically or cached, for example if it's a